9 Best Basic Materials Moat Stocks for January 2026

 Risk Factors

-• Environmental concerns and potential opposition
+• Environmental opposition and sustainability concerns

 • Commodity price volatility affecting project economics